 "Krystal Leger-Walker captained the team well.
 Her tactical ability to read the game and change things up were crucial down the business end of the game.
 Georgia Agnew was a nightmare for their guards to handle and made some crucial baskets.
 And Deena Franklin was a mountain of strength on the boards and scoring in the low post."

-The cherry on top was Krystal slot-pass being named the fourth best play of the day.
+The cherry on top was Krystal slot-pass being named the fourth best

 Final Score New Zealand 14, Ukraine 12.

 Again New Zealand came backed up their dark-horse status by rolling ninth ranked Poland in their second game of the day.
 Corban said both teams were feeling the effects of tough opening games, with the hot humid conditions taking their toll on many athletes at the event.
 Yet the Kiwis stuck to their game-one plan, proving it to be equally successful in game two.

 "Again our double guard punch of Georgia and Krystal were too quick for their opponents.
 And Deena Franklin was again outstanding, monstering her opponents in the low post and rebounding."

 Next up for the New Zealand womens team is the number one ranked Netherlands, followed by 15th rank Indonesia, which rounds out the Pool A matches.

 INDIVIDUAL SKILLS CONTEST

 Georgia Agnew has made the final of the